CSIRT-SK/viruschecker/docs/driver/drivers-on-windows.md

 You need the *Avast Pro Antivirus* or *Avast Interner Security*.

 This guide assumes the installation of Avast Interner Security, however the other case is similar.

+Optional: After launching the installer, click on *Customize* button and disable all components except the *File Shield*.

 #### 2.1.1 Configuration

 Open the Avast window and click on the *Protection* tab at the left side of the window.